(Post edited 24 Feb 2022 to remove nation-state aggressor names to avoid getting hacked.)

 Back in January, The ASM was already worrying about COVID, because he’s a world news junkie.
 So, he bought us half a cow, which is a lot of meat, especially for two people.
 In the summer, it’s hard to cook sometimes, because it’s just too hot.
 But with COVID, we’ve stopped going out, so if I want something other than sandwiches or cereal, I’m cooking.
 Therefore, I’m always looking for new recipes.

 I’m a big fan of Ilona Andrews–the Innkeeper Series, which they originally posted on their blog as a serial, inspired me to post Quinn of Cygnus: Lift Off on my blog.
-Anyway, Ilona, who is from Russia, posted a recipe the other day for Bulgogi, a Korean beef dish and Morcovcha, a Korean/Russian carrot salad.
-Until I read the post, I didn’t realize Koreans had emigrated to Russia in large enough numbers to bring their cuisine along.
-See the comment above about my ignorance!
+Anyway, Ilona, posted a recipe the other day for Bulgogi, a Korean beef dish and Morcovcha, a carrot salad.

 I’m happy to report the Bulgogi is delicious, and tastes just like the Bulgogi I ate in Korea when I was there for a military exercise way back in the late ’90s.
 In addition, it uses chuck roast, something I have a lot of in my freezer right now.
 I’m not as happy, but not surprised to report The ASM still doesn’t like carrots!
 I do, and I like the Morcovcha a lot, although I think next time, I’ll try the dressing on cabbage.
 I will also leave the onions out of the Morcovcha and instead, fry those up after I finish cooking the beef, then add the onions to the beef so the ASM gets some veggies with his meat.